OADA/server/charts/oada/README.md

 `kubectl apply -k ../../k8s/support`

 The above command might error on the first run.
-After 2-3 times, it should run without error.
+After 2-3 times, it _should_ run without error.

+**If the above does not work for you, google how to set up the listed prerequisites for your specific k8s cluster.**

 ## Installation

+Add the helm chart repo
+`helm repo add oada https://charts.openag.io/`

 Install the Helm chart:
-`helm install oada .`
+`helm install oada oada`

 See the [values.yaml](values.yaml) for various configuration options.